mandubian/scaledn/README.md

 As explained before, Scaledn parser parses EDN values directly to Scala types as they are bijective so validation is often just a runtime cast and not very interesting in general.

-What's much more interesting is to validate to Shapeless HList, Records and even more interesting to CaseClasses & Tuples based on Shapeles fantastic auto-generated Generic macros.
+What's much more interesting is to validate to Shapeless HList, Records and even more interesting to CaseClasses & Tuples based on Shapeless fantastic auto-generated Generic macros.

 Let's take a few examples to show the power of this feature: